Masego (musician)

-Micah Davis (born June 8, 1993), known professionally as Masego (/məˈseɪɡoʊ/ mə-SAY-goh), is a Jamaican-American musician and singer, known for incorporating the saxophone into his music.
+Micah Davis (born June 8, 1993), known professionally as Masego (/məˈseɪɡoʊ/ mə-SAY-goh), is a Jamaican and American musician and singer, known for incorporating the saxophone into his music.
 Masego released two EPs in 2016, The Pink Polo EP with Medasin, and Loose Thoughts.
 He gained widespread attention with his collaborative record with FKJ called "Tadow" released in 2017.
 In 2018, he released his debut album Lady Lady.
 His album Studying Abroad: Extended Stay was nominated for the 2022 Grammy Awards in the "Best Progressive R&B Album" category.

 Early life and education

 Micah Davis was born June 8, 1993, to a Jamaican father and an African-American mother.
 His father was in the U.S. Air Force and his mother was an entrepreneur, he was raised with his two sisters.
 One is also a musical artist and the other is involved in voice acting and media outlets.
 He also has a brother in law.
 Both his mother and father were pastors although he was raised in a non-denominational Christian home.
 Military travels eventually led his family to Virginia, but he also lived in Sumter, South Carolina for a couple of years.
 He first learned how to play the drums without formal lessons in his youth.
 Davis has spoken about learning the piano, sax, and various drum machines.
-In high school, Davis adopted the name Masego, a Tswana translation of his church name "blessing."
+In high school, Davis adopted the name Masego, a Setswana translation of his church name "blessing".
 Davis attended Woodside High School in Newport News, Virginia and Old Dominion University in Norfolk, Virginia before leaving to focus solely on his musical career.